History modes#

 • Downsides:

-• The node is not able to query the balances or staking rights before the current checkpoint.
+• The node is not able to query the balances or staking rights before the current savepoint.

 • Disk storage slowly increases as the node keeps the history.